Friday, May 18, 2007

 Both of those are really hybrid outgrowths or extensions of written poetry, and although I have done them in the past, they are forms I am not that crazy about because they are not created as an organic whole, i.e. they smack too much of Pin the Tail on the Donkey.
 The end result, almost always, is that they feel stilted and artificial.

 And if there is one art that can provide an almost flawless mirror, it is the art of poetry.
-But not the poetry we know today, or rather the poetry prized today, which is far too conscious.
+But not the written poetry we know today, or rather the poetry prized today, which is far too conscious.
 We have to reach back beyond MacLeish, who was too conscious a poet by my estimate, although his intuition on the matter was quite good.

 It came almost completely from the unconscious, with little if any conscious interference.
-Homer wasn't just clearing his throat when he said" Sing Muse and through me tell the story....".
+Homer wasn't just clearing his throat when he said " Sing Muse and through me tell the story....".
 Perhaps another way of saying it is that, unlike written poetry, spontaneous oral composition can only occur if the poet surrenders completely to the directives of the unconscious, because that is where the form lies.

 Despite the layers of consciousness that have all but buried that ancient form of poetry over the past 4000 years, we can still access it if our desire to do so is strong enough.